pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 ### Ruby Core

 So what about Ruby?
 I spoke earlier about our fork of traveling-ruby, which recently underwent some updates.
 Whilst on my Alpine adventures, I realised that there would now be some disparity between the platforms supported by the Pact Rust core, and the Pact Ruby core.
 That was an itch, I needed to scratch.
 Could I bring native musl based support to traveling-ruby?
-That way not only do we need to tell users, they no longer need bash, due to using sh compliant warpper scripts, but they no longer would need a compatability layer, if one was running Alpine.
+That way not only do we need to tell users, they no longer need bash, due to using sh compliant wrapper scripts, but they no longer would need a compatability layer, if one was running Alpine.

 So similar to Cross, the traveling-ruby package uses Docker images to build for Linux.
 They are referred to as a holy-build-box, and was originally created by the Phusion team, of Passenger fame (and also the creators of traveling-ruby).
 The box used for building the current linux packages are based on Centos7 which links to glibc 2.17.

 So I would need to create an Alpine based holy-build-box and see how far could get.
 Turns out pretty far and I managed to successfully Alpine/musl based packages for aarch64/x86_64.
 They were built on an Alpine 3.15 box, and have been tested up to the current 3.19 Alpine release.

 Itching to try out the musl based packages?
-I've published a [release from my fork of pact-ruby-standalone](https://github.com/YOU54F/pact-ruby-standalone/releases/tag/v3.0.0), that you can take them out for a test drive today.
+I've published a [release from my fork of pact-ruby-standalone](https://github.com/YOU54F/pact-ruby-standalone/releases/tag/v3.0.0), that you can take out for a test drive today.

 ## Who and whose ARMy?